SystemsApproach/private5g/core.rst

 roughly analogous to the central controller found in typical SDN systems, and provides a northbound API by which an operator or other software systems (such as a traditional OSS/BSS) can interact with the Magma core.
-The orchestrator communicates with Access Gateways (AGWs), which are the distributed components of Magma.
+The orchestrator communicates over backhaul links with Access Gateways (AGWs), which are the distributed components of Magma.
 A single AGW typically handles a small number of eNBs/gNBs.
-As an example, see :numref:`Figure %s <fig-magma-peru>`.
+As an example, see :numref:`Figure %s <fig-magma-peru>` which includes a single eNB and AGW located on a radio tower.
+In this example, a point-to-point wireless link is used for backhaul.

 The AGW is designed to have a small footprint, so that small deployments do not require a datacenter's worth of equipment.
 Each AGW also contains both data plane and control plane elements.
 This is a little different from the classic approach to SDN systems in which only the data plane is distributed.
-Magma has been described as a hierarchical SDN approach, as the control plane itself is divided into a centralized part (running in the Orchestrator) and a distributed part (running in the AGW). :numref:`Figure %s <fig-magma-arch>` shows
+Magma can be described as a hierarchical SDN approach, as the control plane itself is divided into a centralized part (running in the Orchestrator) and a distributed part (running in the AGW). :numref:`Figure %s <fig-magma-arch>` shows